LinReTraCe/LinReTraCe/KNOWN_ISSUES.md

 is edited and the others are not.
 The origin of this class of bug was a missing constant, not a wrong one — see [Resolved](#resolved), KI-R1.

+KI-R9 is the same failure mode on the Fortran side, one severity level up: a constant that was typed rather than derived, and typed wrongly.
+Both argue for deriving constants from a single definition wherever the arithmetic allows it.

 Suggested cleanup: import `kB_eV` from `structure.units` everywhere on the Python side and adopt the CODATA-2018 value `8.617333262e-5` consistently.
 The Fortran parameter should be aligned in the same pass, but that is a Fortran-core